-Vegetable Crop rotation
+What is Crop rotation ?

-Crop rotation is important; it quickly becomes obvious when growing vegetables, disease and pests are the enemy.
-Crop rotation seeks to prevent a buildup in the soil of diseases and pests which commonly attack that type of vegetable by not growing the same vegetable in the same soil each year.
-In addition, some vegetables, the pea and bean family, fix nitrogen in the soil and so the next crop should be one that thrives with the extra nitrogen.
-There are good reasons to organise crop rotation, which does its bit to help keep disease at bay.
+Crop rotation is important; it quickly becomes obvious when growing vegetables that disease and pests are the enemy.
+Crop rotation seeks to prevent a buildup in the soil of diseases and pests which commonly attack that particular type of vegetable by not growing the same vegetable in the same soil each year.

-Traditionally crops fall into 4 groups
+Traditionally vegetable crops fall into 4 groups

 Legumes →

-All the Peas and Beans, including Brocolli,
+All the Peas and Beans, including broccoli,

 Runner, Broad French Beans and Brussels sprout